homanchou/thexr/README.md

 # Thexr

+headMovement which is generated data on every frame does truncate, maybe we can throttle so we don't produce events on every frame, then also just send in the reference to the original data and let the broker truncate

 make all the signals for left and right, be simple primitives so they are easier to console log,  move the complex object into caches on the services or systems